zameo94/algorithms-data-structure/README.md

 ## Project Overview

-This project is a hobby implementation of fundamental data structures in C.
+This project is a hobby implementation of fundamental data structures and algorithms in C.
-The primary goal is to practice and deepen understanding of how common data structures are built and operate at a low level.
+The primary goal is to practice and deepen understanding of how common data structures and algorithms are built and operate at a low level.

 ## Features